 On our survival homesteading retreat, both men and women from teens to folks in their mid-60s work together to get the hay in during the two annual cuttings.
 Without fail, at least one person will wipe their sweaty brow when it is all over and say, “That is the toughest workout I have had since high school or leaving the military.”

 There are several different type of commonly available hay rakes:

-• Wheel Rakes – This type of hay rake is perhaps the most popular on both small and medium farms.
+Wheel Rakes – This type of hay rake is perhaps the most popular on both small and medium farms.
 The simple machines are relatively easy to repair when it is necessary and are known to be incredible.

-• Belt Rakes – This style of rake also tends to work well on thick and damp cut hay, without cutting too close to the ground gravel or dirt can be tossed inside the windrows.
+Belt Rakes – This style of rake also tends to work well on thick and damp cut hay, without cutting too close to the ground gravel or dirt can be tossed inside the windrows.

-In a perfect world, no one would have to walk behind the baler to make sure the completed bale falls out as they should, but unfortunately we don’t, so we’re often using aging or new-to-us equipment that demands some human attention while in action.
+In a perfect world, no one would have to walk behind the baler to make sure the completed bale falls out as they should, but unfortunately, we don’t, so we’re often using aging or new-to-us equipment that demands some human attention while in action.